 Why I Love Medicinal Herbs

 One of my favorite ways to grow our own food is with the use of perennials.
-In last week’s episode, episode #104 Permaculture Gardening, A Beginner’s Guide-9 easy tips for you to implement today within your garden, we discussed using perennials.
+In my previous podcast, episode #104 I shared a beginner's guide to permaculture gardening, plus nine easy tips for you to implement today in your garden.

 The pioneers and homes of old grew their food, with creating a kitchen herb garden being at the top of the list.
 People of old would step right outside their door, instead of going to a grocery store, to flavor their foods and health use.
 Every home can and should be growing herbs.